pcanabarro/purafolia-site/README.md

 Technologies Used:

-HTML5, CSS3, and JavaScript for front-end development.
+HTML5, CSS3, and React for front-end development (https://github.com/lemosflp/Pura-Folia-SiteReactJS).
 Node.js and Express.js for back-end development.
 MongoDB for the database.

 Website Features: